jalho/rust-dedicated-server/README.md

    `./server/$ID/cfg/` (relative to the _RustDedicated_ installation
    directory).

-   Examples for `server.cfg` and `users.cfg` are provided in this repository:
+   Examples for `server.cfg` and `users.cfg` are provided in this repository.
+Check the values defined in them.

    ```
    source scripts/_constants.sh